fivetran/dbt_amplitude/README.md

     date_range_start: 'your_starting_date'
     date_range_end: 'your_ending_date'
 ```
-### Pivoting out nested fields containing custom properties
+### Pivot out nested fields containing custom properties
-The Amplitude schema allows for custom properties to be passed as nested fields (for example: `user_properties: {"Cohort":"Test A"}`).
+The Amplitude schema allows for custom properties to be passed as nested fields (for example, `user_properties: {"Cohort":"Test A"}`).
 To pivot out the properties, add the following configurations to your root `dbt_project.yml` file:
 ```yml
 # dbt_project.yml
 ...